 In fact, a company’s chance of closing an opportunity can even leap from 18% to 69% when a referral is involved (data from Kluster clients).

-Furthermore, referrals are often pigeon-holed into ‘customer’ & ‘personal’.
+Furthermore, sales referrals are often pigeon-holed into ‘customer’ and ‘personal’.
 In reality, there are two further avenues you can begin to action; ‘prospect’ referrals & ‘qualified out’ referrals.

-The four referral methods we employ at Kluster are as follows:
+The four types of sales referrals we employ at Kluster are as follows:

 This speaks for itself, however, often salespeople aren’t proactive enough in this regard.
 If you’ve executed a great sales process, built rapport, and they’re now a benefiting customer, there’s no harm in gently asking them if any of their peers/previous companies would be worth targeting.